Real bacon bits are obviously not vegan.

 Artificial dyes like red 40 are not made from animal products, but there is an issue with them.

-Why Artificial Colors Like Red 40 Are Controversial Among Vegans
+Why Artificial Colors in Bacon Bits Are Controversial Among Vegans

 There are serious safety concerns about artificial dyes like Red 40, Blue 1, Yellow 5, and other popular ones.